theobald-software/helpcenter.theobald-software.github.io/includes/articles/report/parse-reports.md

 All rows that contain the header are displayed in a blue font in the preview section.

 	!!! tip
-		If the header is not part of the preview, enter a pattern in the field [**Header pattern**](../documentation/report/report-rows-define.md/#header-pattern) to scan all report rows for the pattern.
+		If the header is not part of the preview (first 100 rows of the report), enter a pattern in the field [**Header pattern**](../documentation/report/report-rows-define.md/#header-pattern) to scan all report rows for the pattern.

 	![report-select-header](../assets/images/articles/report/report-improvement/select-header.gif){:class="img-responsive" style="border:1px solid black;"}
 5. Click **[OK]** to save the changes.